t3kit/t3kit-starter/.localconf/platformsh/README-starter.md

             - Uncomment `USER_ID` var and set up your host user id to make the shared folder writable.
 (Skip this step if you are a Mac user)

 4. `composer install` - Install dependencies.
 Or run `composer ci` to install dependencies from a container in case if platform requirements on local host are not correct.
+5. `composer npm-install-and-build` or `composer ni` - Install dependencies and build assests for themes.
-5. `docker-compose up -d` - Start all Docker services for a local development environment
+6. `docker-compose up -d` - Start all Docker services for a local development environment
-6. `composer syncdb` - Sync database with PlatformSH DB
+7. `composer syncdb` - Sync database with PlatformSH DB

     _*Note: You can run `composer syncdb` many times.
 Every time when you want to update your local db from PlatformSH, run `composer syncdb`._

-7. `composer syncfiles` - Sync files with PlatformSH
+8. `composer syncfiles` - Sync files with PlatformSH
-8. Open `%$_project-name_$%.t3.localhost` in browser *_Google Chrome_
+9. Open `%$_project-name_$%.t3.localhost` in browser *_Google Chrome_

 ## nginx-proxy